slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 </p>
 ```

+For this example, there are X total words in the corpus:

 ## Convert text to integers

-As explored in the previous tutorial, categorical variables (text) have to be converted to numerical variables in order to be processed by a computer.
-Hence, the document texts have to be converted into ther integer equivalents.
+As explored in the previous tutorial, categorical variables (text) has to be converted into numerical variables.
 One approach would be to one-hot encode each word, but this would result in a bunch of one-hot vectors that would demonstrate no meaning between the words, and be computationally expensive.

-A better approach would be to integer encode each word.
+A better approach would be to tag each word as a unique integer.
 To do this, we will use Keras (a deep learning framework)